Institute and Faculty of Actuaries

-The Institute and Faculty of Actuaries (IFoA) is the United Kingdom’s chartered professional body for actuaries.
+The Institute and Faculty of Actuaries (IFoA) is the United Kingdom's chartered professional body for actuaries.
 It represents and regulates more than 34,000 members worldwide and works internationally through offices in London, Oxford and Edinburgh and regional offices in Beijing, Malaysia and Singapore.
-The profession is overseen in the UK by the Financial Reporting Council (FRC), which sets technical actuarial standards and monitors the IFoA’s regulation of actuaries.
+The profession is overseen in the UK by the Financial Reporting Council (FRC), which sets technical actuarial standards and monitors the IFoA's regulation of actuaries.
 The IFoA was created in 2010 by the merger of the Institute of Actuaries (founded 1848) and the Faculty of Actuaries (founded 1856).
 In November 2024 the IFoA introduced the Chartered Actuary designation for Fellow and Associate members.

 History

 The IFoA came into being on 1 August 2010 following the merger of the Institute of Actuaries and the Faculty of Actuaries in Scotland.
-The merger was implemented by amendments to the Institute’s Royal Charter and accompanying governance documents, with the combined body assuming the assets and liabilities of the former organisations.
+The merger was implemented by amendments to the Institute's Royal Charter and accompanying governance documents, with the combined body assuming the assets and liabilities of the former organisations.

 Structure and governance

 The IFoA is incorporated by Royal Charter and governed by a Council which delegates to a board and a system of policy and regulatory committees.

-Regulatory oversight is split between the profession and the UK’s Financial Reporting Council (FRC).
-The FRC sets and maintains technical actuarial standards and oversees the IFoA’s regulation of actuaries, including through its Actuarial Monitoring Programme.
-The IFoA’s Regulatory Board includes a significant proportion of lay (non-actuary) members.
+Regulatory oversight is split between the profession and the UK's Financial Reporting Council (FRC).
+The FRC sets and maintains technical actuarial standards and oversees the IFoA's regulation of actuaries, including through its Actuarial Monitoring Programme.
+The IFoA's regulatory board includes a significant proportion of lay (non-actuary) members.

-The IFoA Foundation is the profession’s registered charity, supporting scholarships, mentoring and widening participation initiatives in the UK and internationally.
+The IFoA Foundation is the profession's registered charity, supporting scholarships, mentoring and widening participation initiatives in the UK and internationally.

 President

-As of As of July 2025, the President of the Institute and Faculty of Actuaries is Paul Sweeting, who began a two-year term in July 2025, succeeding Kartina Tahir Thomson.
+As of July 2025, the president of the Institute and Faculty of Actuaries is Paul Sweeting, who began a two-year term in July 2025, succeeding Kartina Tahir Thomson.